Community and Neighborhood Issues

 The Springs at Mariana is situated with the municipal boundaries of the City of Loveland.
 In fact, this project is the westernmost limit of the City’s Growth Management Area.
 This means that unless the City of Loveland and Larimer County jointly agree to revise their respective Land Use Master Plans, the large rural country lots that border the west and south boundaries of the project are not likely to ever be subdivided into smaller, urban-type parcels.

 The City of Loveland provides sanitary sewer service, storm drainage disposal, electrical service, refuse and yard waste pick up, and street maintenance.
 Potable water is supplied by Little Thompson Water District.
-Natural gas is provided by Xcel Energy, and Comcast provides cable television and high speed internet services.
+Natural gas is provided by Xcel Energy, and Xfinity provides cable television and high speed internet services.
 Wireless high speed internet service is also available for some lots thru Mesa Networks.
 Qwest provides hard wired telephone service to the project.
 There are a variety of service providers for wireless telephone service to the project area.

 Who is responsible for planting and maintaining the trees along the roads inside the project?